andriikushch/password-storage/README.md

 ```
 go run main.go -h
   -a	add new account with random password
   -ac  	add new username:password
   -d	delete password for account
   -g	copy to clip board password for account
+  -i	interactive mode
   -l	list of stored accounts
   -v	version
 ```